 “What’s more, schools, which are sometimes far from home, are not always easily accessible, and school facilities are not sufficiently adapted.
 They lack ramps, adjusted toilets, light for visually impaired children, and more.
 Teachers often use teaching methods based on repetition, for instance, which are not always appropriate for children with disabilities.
 Finally, at a national and local political level, disability is all too often approached from a medical point of view, rather than being designed to include children in school and society.”

-Since 2004, Humanity & Inclusion donors has been helping children with disabilities access school.
+Since 2004, Humanity & Inclusion donors have been helping children with disabilities access school.
 Our teams implement projects in 31 countries in Latin America, Africa, the Middle East, and Asia.
 Our goal is to advance the right to quality and inclusive education.

 - develop practices to promote the inclusion of children with severe disabilities (deaf or blind children, children with intellectual impairments and the like) in schools by setting up a network of traveling teachers and transitional classes